bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/dropdown.md

 ### Dropdown color variants

 The dropdown toggle button can have one of the standard Bootstrap contextual variants applied by setting the prop `variant` to `success`, `primary`, `info`, `danger`, `link`, `outline-dark`, etc. (or custom variants, if defined).
-The default variant is `secondary`
+The default variant is `secondary`.

-See the [Variant Reference](/docs/reference/color-variants) for a full list of built-in contextual variants
+See the [Variant Reference](/docs/reference/color-variants) for a full list of built-in contextual variants.

 <HighlightCard>
   <b-dropdown v-model="show24" text="Primary" variant="primary" class="me-2">